wlsf82/cv/README.md

 Some of my achievements at Typeform were:

-- Cost reduction with Visual Regression Testing by replacing a costly SaaS for a cheap self-hosted open-source service
+- Cost reduction with Visual Regression Testing by replacing a costly SaaS with a cheap self-hosted open-source service

 ### Senior QA engineer at [QWIC](https://qwic.eu/)  (September 2020 - January 2021)